Find out about COVID-19, COVID-19 vaccines, and Mayo Clinic patient and visitor updates.

 Blood pressure generally is higher in the winter and lower in the summer.
-That's because low temperatures cause your blood vessels to narrow — which increases blood pressure because more pressure is needed to force blood through your narrowed veins and arteries.
+That's because low temperatures cause blood vessels to temporarily narrow.
+This increases blood pressure because more pressure is needed to force blood through narrowed veins and arteries.

-In addition to cold weather, blood pressure may also be affected by a sudden change in weather patterns, such as a weather front or a storm.
-Your body — and blood vessels — may react to abrupt changes in humidity, atmospheric pressure, cloud cover or wind in much the same way it reacts to cold.
-These weather-related variations in blood pressure are more common in people age 65 and older.
+Blood pressure can also be affected by a sudden change in weather patterns, such as a weather front or a storm.
+A body — and blood vessels — might react to abrupt changes in humidity, atmospheric pressure, cloud cover or wind in much the same way it reacts to cold.
+These weather-related variations in blood pressure are more common in people ages 65 and older.

-If you have questions about how weather may affect your blood pressure, ask your doctor.
+If you have questions about how weather may affect your blood pressure, ask your provider.